sedwick1024/avalonia-docs/docs/reference/controls/slider.md

 ## Example

-In this example the slider value is displayed in the text block below, using binding to a control.
+In this example the slider value is displayed in the text block below, using a binding to a control.

 :::info
 To review how to bind one control to another, see the guide [here](../../guides/data-binding/binding-to-controls.md).
 :::

-Here the maximum and minimum values are default (0 and 100 respectively).
+Here the maximum and minimum values are default (0 and 100, respectively).

 ```xml
 <StackPanel Margin="20">